 Risk factors for developing rebound headaches include:

-People who don't experience frequent headaches and use pain medications on a daily basis to treat other conditions such as arthritis typically don't have rebound headaches.
+People who don't have frequent headaches but use pain medications daily to treat other conditions such as arthritis typically don't have rebound headaches.

 Preparing for your appointment